Frisian Kingdom: Aldgisl

 Under the rule of the king Aldgisl, the Frisians came in conflict with the Frankish mayor of the palace Ebroin, over the old Roman border fortifications.
 Aldgisl could keep the Franks at a distance with his army.
 In 678 he welcomed the English bishop Wilfrid, who, like him, was not a friend of the Franks.
 While Wilfrid was at Aldegisel's court, Ebroin offered Aldegisel a bushel of gold coins in return for Wilfrid, alive or dead.
 Aldegisel himself is said to have torn up and burned the letter from the Frankish mayor in front of the ambassadors and his household.
 It has been surmised by some that Aldegisel's kindness to Wilfrid was a mode of defiance of Frankish domination.
 During his stay, Wilfrid attempted to convert the Frisians, who were still pagan at that time.
 Wilfrid's biographer says that most of the nobles converted, but the success was short-lived.

 Redbad

 In 680, Aldgisl died and was succeeded by his son Redbad, King of the Frisians.
 While Aldgisl had welcomed Christianity into his realm, Redbad attempted to extirpate the religion and free the Frisians from subjugation to the Merovingian kingdom of the Franks.
-In 689, however, Redbad was defeated by Pepin of Herstal in the battle of Dorestad and compelled to cede Frisia Citerior (Nearer Frisia, from the Scheldt to the Vlie) to the Franks.
+In 689, however, Redbad was defeated by Pepin of Herstal in the battle of Dorestad and compelled to cede Frisia Citerior (Nearer Frisia) to the Franks.